Anima (chorus)

-Anima - Glen Ellyn Children's Chorus is a chorus based in Glen Ellyn, Illinois, a suburb of Chicago.
-Formerly the Glen Ellyn Children's Chorus (GECC), the chorus changed its name to Anima in May 2008.
+Anima, formerly the Glen Ellyn Children's Chorus (GECC) is a multiple Grammy Award-winning chorus based in the Glen Ellyn suburb of Chicago.

 History

 The chorus was founded in 1964 as the Glen Ellyn Children's Theater Chorus by Barbara Born.
-Dr. Doreen Rao served as Director from 1972-1988, when the chorus received many of its Grammy awards.
-Emily Ellsworth served as Artistic Director from 1996-2018.
-Dr. Charles Sundquist served as Artistic Director from 2018-2022.
+Dr. Doreen Rao served as Director from 1972 to 1988, with the chorus receiving four of its many Grammy Awards and a Grand Prix du Disque during her tenure.
+Emily Ellsworth served as artistic director from 1996 to 2018, changing the name of the chorus to Anima in May 2008.
+Dr. Charles Sundquist served as artistic director from 2018 to 2022.
 William Buhr has served as Principal Accompanist since 1984.
-Evan Bruno began serving as Artistic Director in 2022.
+Evan Bruno began serving as artistic director in 2022.